-I outlined these in Big Dog Calluses: Are they Inevitable or Preventable?, but wanted to start this post with a few tips on how to prevent elbow calluses BEFORE sharing with you my homemade elbow butter for dogs.
+I outlined these in Dog Elbow Calluses: Are they Inevitable or Preventable?, but wanted to start this post with a few tips on how to prevent elbow calluses BEFORE sharing with you my homemade elbow butter for dogs.

 1. PROPER BEDDING